 - The depth of the organization sponsoring: Is the CIT sponsored by an asset manager’s special purpose trust company or a third-party trust company?
 What is the internal expertise of the group sponsoring the CIT?

-- The CIT sponsor’s corporate structure: Is the bank or trust company a wholly owned subsidiary of a larger conglomerate where the parent may be shielded from liability associated with the CIT?
+- The CIT sponsor’s corporate structure: Is the bank or trust company a wholly owned subsidiary of a larger conglomerate where the parent may be shielded from liability associated with the CITs?

-- The risk and compliance structures of the CIT sponsor: Is the CIT susceptible to fraud?
+- The risk and compliance structures of the CIT sponsor: Are the CITs susceptible to mismanagement?

-- The governance structure of the CIT: How does the sponsor monitor subadvisors, including its process for approving or rejecting changes in investment strategies?
+- The governance structure of the CITs: How does the sponsor monitor investment subadvisors?

 - The regulatory framework: Is the CIT overseen by a state agency or the Office of the Comptroller of the Currency?

-- The disciplinary history of the CIT sponsor: Has the CIT sponsor been subject to regulatory violations or litigation in a way that should be a red flag for plan sponsors?
+- The disciplinary history of the CIT sponsor: Has the CIT trustee been subject to regulatory violations or litigation in a way that should be a red flag for plan sponsors?

 In addition to ensuring the plan sponsor has the proper information for 408(b)(2) purposes, another critical aspect to evaluate is the degree to which the CIT sponsor is able to assist plan sponsors with meeting their duties to disclose investment- and fee-related information to plan participants under DOL Reg.
 404a-5 (the Participant Fee Disclosures).
 This regulation requires plan sponsors to disclose specific information concerning performance and expenses associated with the plan’s designated investment alternatives (DIAs) at least annually, as well as the location of a website where participants can get more current information updated at least quarterly.

-Learn more about the many advantages of considering CITs as investment vehicles in defined benefit and defined contribution plans, what a CIT is (and what it isn’t), the benefits of CITs, the factors that are driving their adoption, and myths surrounding CITs.
-Download our thought leadership paper: Collective Investment Trusts: An Important Piece in the Retirement-Planning Puzzle.
+Learn more about CITs as investment vehicles in defined benefit and defined contribution plans, what a CIT is (and what it isn’t), the factors that are driving their adoption, and myths surrounding CITs.

 This material is for educational purposes only and is not intended as an offer, recommendation or solicitation for the sale of any financial product or service or as a determination that any investment strategy is suitable for a specific investor.
 There is no assurance that any investment strategy will be successful.
 The information in this material has been obtained from sources believed to be reliable, but its accuracy and completeness are not guaranteed.
 Opinions, estimates and projections constitute the judgment of Wilmington Trust and are subject to change without notice.